NY Common Pantry

 - Purpose

-- CCS grant covered expenses on toiletries for their essential hygiene services, detergent for laundry, printing and postage for mail services, as well as disposable plates, utensils, hairnets, and gloves for the Hot Meals program.
-Funding supported the New York Common Pantry's goal of providing basic services for their visitors, many of whom are homeless, through their Project Dignity program, which provides meals from Monday to Friday, as well as haircuts, mail services, and laundry.
+- The CCS grant was used to cover expenses on toiletries for their essential hygiene services, detergent for laundry, printing and postage for mail services, as well as disposable plates, utensils, hairnets, and gloves for the Hot Meals program.

 - Amount